-Based on my own experience writing and selling eBooks both here on my own blog for the past 6+ years to an audience of 500,000 monthly readers—and as a hired consultant for brands like Adobe, Zendesk, Gusto & Close… this is my ultimate guide about how to write an eBook (and successfully sell it) today.
+Based on my own experience learning how to write an eBook (and selling those eBooks) both here on my own blog for the past 8+ years to an audience of 500,000 monthly readers—and as a hired consultant for brands like Adobe, Zendesk, Gusto & Close… this is my ultimate guide about how to write an eBook (and successfully sell it) today.

 - Choose a Smart eBook Idea to Write About